mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 The first phase of the installation plan is the reconciliation phase.
 This phase ensures that the DC/OS Apache Cassandra service maintains the correct status for the Cassandra nodes that it has deployed.
 Reconciliation is a normal operation of the DC/OS Apache Cassandra Service and occurs each time the service starts.
 See [the Mesos documentation](http://mesos.apache.org/documentation/latest/reconciliation) for more information.

 ## Deploy Phase
 The second phase of the installation is the deploy phase.
 This phase will deploy the requested number of Cassandra nodes.
-Each block in the phase represents an individual Cassandra node.
+Each step in the phase represents an individual Cassandra node.
 In the plan shown above the first node, node-0, has been deployed, the second node, node-1, is in the process of being deployed, and the third node, node-2, is pending deployment based on the completion of node-1.

 ## Pausing Installation
 In order to pause installation, issue a REST API request as shown below.
 The installation will pause after completing installation of the current node and wait for user input.